zeldatran87/secured-finance-docs/README.md

 - Filecoin for main payment currency
 - Ethereum for collateral management smart contract written in Solidity
 - Fleek and IPFS to develop web application
-- VueJS or other front-end framework for UI
+- React for front-end framework for UI
 - DID with ION or Elements for Identity and Key management

 ## Contributors